Getting Started with Jekyll

 in Markdown… and save yourself the trouble of writing hundreds

-files by hand if you want to make a blog.
+of html files by hand if you want to make a blog.

 It is of course usable for other things, blogs just happen to